irfanhakim-as/homelab-wiki/topics/docker.md

 ### Description

-This details some common usage steps for a container runtime solution such as Docker.
+This details some common usage steps for a Container Runtime solution such as Docker.

 ### References